CosmicFinisher/CosmicLexicon.Foundation/docs/research/core_utilities_research/synthesis/integrated_model_part1.md

-# Integrated Model: OpenEchoSystem.Core Utilities and Extensions Research (Part 1)
+# Integrated Model: ConsmicLexicon.Foundation Utilities and Extensions Research (Part 1)

-This document presents an integrated model based on the findings from the initial research phase of the `OpenEchoSystem.Core` library.
+This document presents an integrated model based on the findings from the initial research phase of the `ConsmicLexicon.Foundation` library.
 This model combines the identified patterns, contradictions, and expert insights to provide a holistic view of the library's current state and potential areas for improvement.

 ## Core Components

-The `OpenEchoSystem.Core` library consists of the following core components:
+The `ConsmicLexicon.Foundation` library consists of the following core components:

 *   **Functional Modules:** The library is divided into modules based on functional areas mirroring `System.*` namespaces (e.g., `Collections`, `Diagnostics`, `IO`, `Text`).
 *   **README Documentation:** Each module includes a `README.Core.{ModuleName}.md` file that provides an overview of the module's purpose, goals, and rules.